cbe453/arc-plato-intro/_episodes/11-hpc-intro.md

 * An engineer is using a fluid dynamics package that has an option to run in parallel.
 So far, this option was not utilized on a desktop.
 In going from 2D to 3D simulations, the simulation time has more than tripled.
 It might be useful to take advantage of that option or feature.

-In all these cases, access to more computers is needed.
-Those computers should be usable at the same time.
+In all these cases, access to more processing power is needed.
+High performance computing allows users access to more powerful machines, and provides the opportunity to leverage multiple machines at once with parallel computing.

 > ## And what do you do?
 >